 - Wait-Listed Safari Permit Concept: Similar to the Indian Railways ticketing system, if all the available safari permits have already been purchased, a certain number of wait-listed permits will be issued.
 If the wait-list is not cleared and you're not issued with a confirmed permit five days before the date of your trip, your wait-listed permit will automatically be canceled and your money refunded.

-Details of the New Fees
+Details of the Fees

 The safari permit fees are the same across all national parks in Madhya Pradesh (Kanha, Bandhavgarh, Panna, Pench, and Sapura).
 A full vehicle permit is 1,500 rupees per jeep.
 A single seat permit is 250 rupees per seat.
+This doesn't include booking charges.

 Compulsory forest guide and vehicle/jeep hire charges are additional, and are fixed.
 The cost of a guide is 360 rupees per safari at both Kanha and Bandhavgarh national parks.
 The hire charge per vehicle at Kanha national park is 2,000 rupees, and it's 2,500 rupees at Bandhavgarh.
 All charges are distributed equally between the tourists in the vehicle.